Control a Robot Dog with a Custom Viam Base Component

 If your servos aren’t moving as expected or at all, try turning the whole robot off for a while to let them cool down.

-Make sure the robot’s batteries have adequate charge.
+Make sure the machine’s batteries have adequate charge.
 If you have otherwise unexplained connection errors, try powering things off and charging the batteries for a while before attempting to SSH to the Pi again.

 If certain sensors or servos aren’t being found by the software, turn off the robot and make sure all wires are fully connected before turning it back on.